neynt/notes/pets.md

 - Feeding times: 07:00, 18:00, 23:00
 - Feed 1 can of Royal Canin each, in a small white plate.
 - First place down Quincy's food in the common area and have him start eating.
-  Then, place down Qualia's food in the master bedroom.
+  This distracts him so that you can put down Qualia's food uninterrupted.
-  - Quincy eats whatever plate is put down first.
+- Then, place down Qualia's food in the master bedroom and close the door.
-  - Qualia will follow you to the master bedroom to eat from the other plate.
+- Open the door after 15 minutes and let Quincy eat whatever Qualia left over.

 ## litter boxes